samiunique/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 You must be able to explain system redundancy<br>
 Know all the mentioned acronyms: LAMP, SPOF, QPS<br>

-done by samson mekonnen and yordanos tarekegn
+done by samson mekonnen and yordanos tarekegn  try